wp-plugins/squirrly-seo/readme.txt

 == Changelog ==
+= 3.3.3 =
+* Added the new Google Analytics tracking code
+* Fixed the sitemap date bug

 = 3.3.2 =
 * Compatible with WP 3.9.2
 * Added google.cz for google ranking in Performance Analytics